Gut Health 2.0: How Your Microbiome Controls More Than Digestion(Part 2)

 🧠 Scientific Explanation: How the Gut Rules the Body

-• Acts as the barrier between toxins and your bloodstream
+• Maintains a protective barrier between the outside world and your bloodstream

-πŸ“Š Study spotlight: A 2021 review in Nature Reviews Gastroenterology showed that gut dysbiosis is directly linked to conditions like depression, obesity, autoimmune disorders, and even Alzheimer’s (source).
+Study spotlight: A 2021 review in Nature Reviews Gastroenterology & Hepatology links gut dysbiosis with depression, obesity, autoimmunity, and neurodegeneration (see source).

 πŸ“‹ Self-Check: Is Your Gut Out of Balance?